MathieuFerry/Mendak-package/README.md

-This is the R package version of **Mendak**, available online on a (huma-num shiny server)[https://analytics.huma-num.fr/Mathieu.Ferry/mendak/].
+This is the R package version of **Mendak**, available online on a [huma-num shiny server](https://analytics.huma-num.fr/Mathieu.Ferry/mendak/).

 To install and use on your local computer, open R and type: